The 2018 VIMFF Photography Competition is now open for submissions.

 2017 VIMFF Photo Competition Adjudication Committee

 Dylan grew up rock climbing, mountaineering and distance cycling in South Africa.
 His drive is to explore the mountains through ultramarathon running, rock climbing and ski touring.
 These activities have taken Dylan to six continents, and from the Arctic to the Argentine Andes.
 When he isn’t exploring the mountains for himself, Dylan directs ultramarathon races and training camps.
-Dylan is the organizer of the Photographic Competition; he coordinates the adjudication, though is not a member.
+Dylan is the organizer of the Photographic Competition; he coordinates the adjudication committee.